-9.2 Search Performance
+C. Search Performance

-We benchmark the proposed latent AFIS against one of the best COTS latent AFIS10 as determined in NIST evaluations.
-Two fusion strategies, namely score-level fusion (with equal weights) and rank-level fusion (top-200 candidate lists are fused using Borda count), are adopted to determine if the proposed algorithm and COTS latent AFIS have complementary search capabilities.
-In addition, the algorithm proposed in [25] is also included for comparison on NIST SD27 and WVU databases.
+We benchmark the proposed latent AFIS against one of the best COTS latent AFIS14 as determined in NIST evaluations.
+Two fusion strategies, namely score-level fusion (with equal weights for the scores from two AFIS) and rank-level fusion (the top-200 candidate lists generated by each of the two AFIS and combined using Borda count), are adopted to determine if the proposed algorithm and COTS latent AFIS have complementary search capabilities.
+In addition, the algorithm proposed in [27] is also included for comparison on NIST SD27 and WVU databases.